amedeedaboville/gix-of-theseus/README.md

 * git-of-theseus was run with --procs 15 (seems a little IO bound on this machine) and with the --all-filetypes flag, to match this project's behavior.

-The (geometric) mean of the speedups is ~285x, though this is completely dependent on your sample, as the gap is much larger in huge old repos.
+The (geometric) mean of the speedups is ~285x, though this is completely dependent on your sample, as the gap is much larger in huge, old repos.
-This is measured on large repos, though it's somewhat defensible to do so as these are the ones that benefit the most from these types of graphs, and that have the nicest looking ones.
-Whereas you don't really, see a "Ship of Theseus" when running this on a personal side project that's 2 years old.
+This sample contains more of those, though it's somewhat defensible as these repos are the ones that benefit the most from these types of graphs.
+Whereas you don't really see a "Ship of Theseus" when running it on a personal side project that's 2 years old.

 I speculate that the runtime (and the speedup) is more related to total volume of code (SLOC) in a repo, though theoretically the main improvement should be making it linear in the number of commits instead of quadratic.